PaulAlbert31/digits-recognition/README.md

 ```sh
 #define VERBOSE true
 ```
+There is now other options :
+  - BLUR will blur the images if set to TRUE.
+  - BFACTOR is the factor you want to use to blur the images (should be < 1).
+  - TEST will genrerate 100 predictions of the classification prototype and stroge them in files "imagette-xxx.ppm" if set to TRUE.
+The label will be written in the console you type ./online-kmeans-kohonen in.
+  - REDUCENOISE will attempt to clear the final classification prototype (not very effective yet) if set to TRUE.

 To make a short film out of it : (only if the images were generated)

 ```sh